 Ingredients

-Flavor-wise, this recipe is super versatile!
-You can choose to season the season it simply with salt and pepper or get more creative.
-I used a combination of Smoked Paprika and Garlic Powder here (so delish), but the sky’s the limit, and I’m sharing lots of tasty suggestions below.
+- Seasonings - Flavor-wise, this recipe is super versatile!
+You can use basic, but delicious salt and pepper, or you can get more creative.
+I used a combination of Smoked Paprika and Garlic Powder here (so delish), but the sky's the limit, and I'm sharing lots of tasty suggestions below.

-Another thing I love about this recipe is that it’s vegetarian, vegan, gluten free, low carb, dairy free … all that good stuff.
+This recipe is naturally vegetarian, vegan, gluten free, low carb, dairy free ... all that good stuff.
 Which means the seeds are super healthy, and anyone can eat them!

-Tip: You can also roast seeds from other winter squash, so don’t be afraid to experiment the next time you make your favorite seasonal recipe.
+You can also roast other types of winter squash seeds, so don't be afraid to experiment the next time you make your favorite seasonal recipe.

 How to Roast Pumpkin Seeds

-Once you’ve separated the seeds from the pulp, spread them on a large baking sheet.
-Then, let them dry for at least 30 minutes, or up to a couple hours.
+- Dry the seeds.
+Once you've separated the seeds from the pulp, spread them on a large baking sheet.
+Then, let them dry for at least 30 minutes, or up to a couple hours (or even overnight).
+The drier they are, the less time they'll need to spend roasting.
+Plus, a dry exterior means that the oil and seasonings will cling better.
+As an impatient cook, I usually only wait about 30 minutes ... or just until the outside isn't sticky anymore.

-Next, you’re going to combine the seeds with olive oil, salt and pepper, plus whatever seasoning you choose to use.
+- Season the seeds.
+Next, you'll combine the seeds with olive oil, salt and pepper, plus whatever seasoning you choose to use.
 Check out my seasoning tips in the next section for creative ideas!

 Seasoning Ideas